PThanapon/e7herodata/README.md

 ## Part 1: Data Extraction (e7xscrape.py)

 The project begins with the script `e7xscrape.py`, which serves as the foundation for gathering character data.
-Here's a summary of its role in the project:
+Here's a summary of its role in the project and its associated code:

 Firstly, I import the necessary modules
 ```